ocean-tracking-network/resonATe/docs/index.rst

 Abacus Plot
 -----------

 The abacus plot is a way to plot annimal along time.
-The function uses Plotly to place your points on a scatter plot. ``ycolumn`` is used as the y axis and ``datecollected`` is used as the x axis. ``color_column`` is used to group detections together and assign them a color Details are in :ref:`Abacus Plot <abacus_plot_page>`.
+The function uses Plotly to place your points on a scatter plot. ``ycolumn`` is used as the y axis and ``datecollected`` is used as the x axis. ``color_column`` is used to group detections together and assign them a color.
+Details are in :ref:`Abacus Plot <abacus_plot_page>`.

 .. _bubble: